 Studded by the majestic peaks of the Himalayas, Uttarkhand is a breathtakingly beautiful state.
 Also known as ‘Dev Bhoomi’ which literally translates as the land of Gods, the Uttarkhand experience is simply divine.

-Uttarkhand is home to important Hindu pilgrimages, most located at high altitudes and difficult to reach.
+Uttarakhand is home to important Hindu pilgrimages, most located at high altitudes and difficult to reach.
 Yet, these obstacles do not deter the faithful.
-The mighty Himalayas also means a plethora of adrenaline pumping adventure activities like river rafting, trekking, skiing, camping, rock climbing, rappelling, river crossing, mountaineering, paragliding and hot ballooning making Uttarakhand a favourite among the adventure-seekers.
+The mighty Himalayas also means a plethora of adrenaline pumpings adventure activities like river rafting, trekking, skiing, camping, rock climbing, rappelling, river crossing, mountaineering, paragliding and hot ballooning making Uttarakhand a favourite among the adventure-seekers.

 Uttarakhand is broadly divided into two zones Kumaon and Garhwal.